ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 --- abstract

 Many services on the Internet need to verify ownership or control of a domain in the Domain Name System (DNS).
-This verification is often done by requesting a specific DNS record to be visible in the domain.
+This domain control validation is often done by requesting a specific DNS record to be visible in the domain.
 There are a variety of techniques in use today, with different pros and cons.
 This document proposes some practices to avoid known problems.

 --- middle